The Church of Jesus Christ of Latter-day Saints in Ukraine

-The Church of Jesus Christ of Latter-day Saints in Ukraine refers to the Church of Jesus Christ of Latter-day Saints and its members in Ukraine.
-In January 1991, there were 40 members in one congregation in Ukraine.
-In December 2021, there were 11,216 members in 46 congregations.
+The Church of Jesus Christ of Latter-day Saints in Ukraine refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Ukraine.
+In January 1991, there were forty members in one congregation in Ukraine.
+In December 2022, there were 10,344 members in forty-six congregations.
+In 2022, church membership dropped from 11,216 to 10,344, likely due to the Russian invasion of Ukraine.

 History

 Since 1922, Ukraine was part of the Union of Soviet Socialist Republics (USSR) under communist control, which restricted most religious institutions.
-Near the end of the Soviet Union, a new law was passed granting freedom of individual religious practice and allowing independent religious organizations.
-During this time of change, the first LDS missionaries arrived in Ukraine.
+Near the end of the USSR, a new law was passed granting freedom of individual religious practice and allowing independent religious organizations.
+During this time of change, the church's first missionaries arrived in Ukraine.
 The president of the Austria Vienna East Mission, Howard L. Biddulph, visited in June 1991 and Ukraine's first branch was organized in Kyiv with 40 members.
 In September of that year, Boyd K. Packer and Dallin H. Oaks of the Quorum of the Twelve Apostles visited, so that Packer could dedicate the nation for missionary preaching, and the LDS Church was officially registered with the Ukrainian government.
-In early 1992, shortly after Ukraine's secession from the Soviet Union, the Ukraine Kyiv Mission was created with 35 missionaries, and Biddulph serving as its first president.
+In early 1992, shortly after Ukraine's secession from the USSR, the Ukraine Kyiv Mission was created with 35 missionaries, with Biddulph serving as its first president.
 Another mission was created in Donetsk in July 1993.

 Until June 28, 1998 the LDS Church did not have its own meetinghouses in Ukraine, so church services were held in rented buildings with baptisms being performed in the Dnieper River or in swimming pools.
 In the early years, the church sought to offer aide to the Ukrainian nation by organizing humanitarian donations of food and clothing from members in the United States and Germany from 1992–1993, and a large donation of medical supplies in 1995.